1MdAnas1/taxNextPostgre/README.md

 # NextJS Tax App

-A modern full-stack tax consultancy website built with **Next.js**, featuring a responsive user interface, secure admin authentication, dynamic content management, and MongoDB integration.
+A modern full-stack tax consultancy website built with **Next.js**, featuring a responsive user interface, secure admin authentication, dynamic content management, and Postgres based Neon database integration.
 The application is designed to provide a fast, SEO-friendly experience for visitors while allowing administrators to manage website content through a protected dashboard.

 ---